USATF Pacific Coaching News & Information

 - Upon approval, your new certificate will be awarded on USATF Campus and valid until December 31, 2024

 - For additional guidance, please consult the Frequently Asked Questions (FAQ) resource

 USATF has joined the United States Olympic Committee (USOC) to implement the SafeSport program.
 The goal of SafeSport is to provide a safe environment in our sport at all levels, but particularly for athletes who are ages 18 and under.
 The SafeSport program includes athlete protection policies, guidelines, codes of conduct, a background screening program, education and training, and a reporting process for any SafeSport concerns within our sport.

 - Youth Coaches must meet this requirements before your club’s membership will be approved and activated in the USATF system for 2016, and beyond.
-THERE WILL BE NO EXCEPTIONS TO THIS RULE

 Click here for link to Sports Hope Foundation which helps high school and community college student athletes find pathways to four year colleges and universities.